In case of severe injuries, experts advise auto accident victims to hire an attorney. (Wikimedia Commons photo)

 Accident Lawyer, San Bernardino

-The California personal injury attorneys of Krasney Law are experts in the area of automobile accidents, motorcycle accidents, bicycle accidents and more.
+The Mead Valley car accident lawyers of Krasney Law are experts in the area of automobile accidents, motorcycle accidents, bicycle accidents and more.
 Krasney Law can help those who’ve suffered a car accident obtain maximum amounts from insurance companies or defendants, whether by settlement or jury trial.
 Call us for a free initial consultation today at (909) 360-7200.
 We collect NO FEES unless there is a RECOVERY or the case goes to trial.